Health & Safety – Public Safety

 Complaints shall be handled as follows:

-b.
-The DSS/ADA Coordinator will inform the owner that an investigation is taking place.
+B. The ADA Coordinator will inform the owner that an investigation is taking place.
 Investigations shall be guided by the provisions of EWU Guideline 401-01, Investigations.
-The investigator will provide a report of his/her findings to the ADA Compliance Officer.
-The ADA Compliance Officer, or designee, shall determine if a violation has occurred and what corrective actions, charges, or restrictions may be appropriate.
+The investigator will provide a report of his/her findings to the Associate Vice President for Civil Rights and Compliance.
+The Associate Vice President, or designee, shall determine if a violation has occurred and what corrective actions, charges, or restrictions may be appropriate.

-c.
-The owners may appeal the corrective actions, charges, or restrictions by filing an appeal with the Vice President for Diversity and Inclusion.
-Any appeal must be filed within 5 calendar days of the date the owner is notified of the ADA determination.
+C. The owners may appeal the corrective actions, charges, or restrictions by filing an appeal with the Vice President for Business & Finance.
+Any appeal must be filed within 5 calendar days of the date the owner is notified of the AVP’s determination.

 United States Department of Education Office for Civil Rights